bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 };
 ```

-In modifying the `app` module, we have designed it so that wehn `newSession` is invoked, a new instance of `GroceryList` is passed in.
+In modifying the `app` module, we have designed it so that when `newSession` is invoked, a new instance of `GroceryList` is passed in.

 Run that: